Dermatologist Shereene Idriss Talks Skin, Sunscreen and Instagram

 What does a typical day look like for you?

-My days are anything but typical with two kids under the age of 2.
-My mornings always start with a bang when my 1-year-old gets into our bed.
+My days are anything but typical with two kids under the age of two.
+My mornings always start with a bang when my one-year-old gets into our bed.
 From there, I juggle getting myself and my baby ready, and doing my skin-care routine.
-My nanny arrives around 8AM to help with the kids and to make sure I have the two same shoes on that day!
-After giving my babies a kiss, I head to work and see patients from 9-4PM.
+My nanny arrives around eight to help with the kids and to make sure I have the two same shoes on that day!
+After giving my babies a kiss, I head to work and see patients from nine to four.
 At work it’s go, go, go because my days are so condensed.
 Once I’m home, I play with my daughter, give her a bath and dinner, then put her to bed.
 After the kids are asleep, I answer interviews, hang out with my husband, get into bed and squeeze in a Pillow Talk on Instagram Stories if I’m not too tired.

 How has working in dermatology impacted your life, and what moment in your career (so far) are you most proud of?